deannagelosi/shelving/README.md

 Cells have 3 options for growth: Left, Up, or Right

-Step 1: Die Rule (end condition for a strain)

-- If there's a collision with another cell, both cells die

 Setup Phase:

 - Start with left, up, and right set to True
 - Cell retrieve score of path for left, up, and right

+Step 1: Merge and Die Rules

+- If two alive cells meet, they merge
+- If two alive cells pass by each other, they merge
+- If an alive cell meets a dead cell, it dies (crowded)

 Step 2: Eliminate Options

-- Can't backtrack -
+- Can't backtrack
-- Can't grow through a shape -
+- Can't grow through a shape
-- Can't go out of bounds -
+- Can't go out of bounds

 Step 3: Choose a Remaining Direction

-- if only one option remains, take it -
+- if only one option remains, take it
-- A cell is attracted to a dead cell of a different strain (prevents parallel paths) -
+- A cell is attracted to a dead cell of a different strain (prevents parallel paths)
-- Cells like easy paths (low values) -
+- Cells like easy paths (low values)
-- Cells are attracted to change (Growing in a new direction) -
+- Cells avoid change (growing in new directions)
-- If can't decide between remaining options, add a new cell in all remaining directions -
+- If still multiple valid options, log error and die

 Notes:

-- calcOppScore should give a opportunity a good score if the attraction rule applies (another cell nearby) and not just path values
-- when two cells meet at a turn point, they die before one of them gets the chance to turn
-- don't allow c turns?
+- grow till no alive cells
+- see other dead cells like low paths in opp scoring
+- set out of bounds to mirror terrain level / path score next to it, not just 1